 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THE BILLS BELOW THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS

 On February 12, 2001, The Committee on Banking and Financial Services in the US House of Representatives submitted Bill HR 556, otherwise known as the Internet Gambling Funding Prohibition Act.
-This bill is particularly deadly as it is designed to make it illegal for financial institutions to process and accept payments for any online casino and sportsbook business.
+This bill is particularly deadly as it is designed to make it illegal for financial institutions to process and accept payments for any internet sportsbook and casino business.
 This includes credit cards, wire transfers, checks, electronic fund transfers.
 Penalties are up to 5 years prison for the gambling institution.

 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THIS BILL THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS